0install/0install-win/README.md

 Building on Linux
 -----------------
-The external solver (required) is not included in the repository.
-To get it run `bundled/download-solver.sh`.

 `build.sh` will perform a partial debug compilation using Mono's xbuild.
 A installer package will not be built.

 `cleanup.sh` will delete any temporary files created by the xbuild build process.